istio/istio.io/content/en/docs/setup/install/kubernetes/index.md

 ---
-title: Operator Quick Start Evaluation Install
+title: Quick Start Evaluation Install
 description: Instructions to install Istio in a Kubernetes cluster for evaluation.
-weight: 9
+weight: 10
 keywords: [kubernetes, operator]
 aliases:
+    - /docs/setup/kubernetes/quick-start/
+    - /docs/setup/kubernetes/install/kubernetes/
 ---

-This guide installs Istio using the standalone Istio Operator.
+This guide installs Istio using the standalone Istio operator.
 The only dependencies required are a supported Kubernetes cluster and the `kubectl` command.
-This installation method lets you quickly evaluate Istio in a Kubernetes cluster on any platform.
+This installation method lets you quickly evaluate Istio in a Kubernetes cluster on any platform using a variety of profiles.

 To install Istio for production use, we recommend using the [Helm Installation guide](/docs/setup/install/helm/) instead, which is a stable feature.